nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Opens a popup window with a link to this user guide.
+You can always return here whenever you need help or just want to learn more about Managera.

 ![help message](images/helpMessage.png)